alexslee/Scintillate/Sources/Scintillate/Documentation.docc/Scintillate.md

 ### Customizing the effect

 This can be done via a ``ScintillateSettings`` that you may construct and pass into the `kickStart` method.
-It allows you to enable animation (default is off), and customize a color (if you provide a secondary color, it will be interpreted as a gradient).
+It allows you to enable animation (default is off), render the mask as a gradient, and customize a color (if you choose to animate and/or make the mask a gradient without specifying a secondary color, one will be interpreted based on the primary color).